Train to Teach: Self-Compassion for Children and Caregivers Program

 - FIRST PREREQUISITE: Previous participation in an 8-week Mindful Self-Compassion (MSC) course, 5-day Mindful Self-Compassion Intensive or 10-week Live Online MSC (LOMSC).
 MSC training can be taken with Jamie Lynn Tatera, or with another trained Mindful Self-Compassion instructor through the Center for Mindful Self-Compassion.

 - SECOND PREREQUISITE: After taking the full Mindful Self-Compassion training, your next step is to take Compassionate Parenting (CP): Help Children Grow Self-Compassion.
 This course provides a foundation in the development of children’s self-compassion within the context of the caregiver-child relationship, and will enable effective facilitation of an optimal parent-child dynamic during SCCC classes.
+Participants in the this training will also have the opportunity to view six parent-child self-compassion videos as if they were a participant in the class.

 - SCCC applicants must also have a personal mindfulness and self-compassion practice and experience working with children.